dgrtwo/dgrtwo.github.com/_posts/2014-12-16-teach_ggplot2_to_beginners.md

-I have some experience teaching R programming (see, for instance, my [online course](http://dgrtwo.github.io/RData)).
-One of the atypical choices I make is to start by teaching Hadley Wickham's [ggplot2](http://ggplot2.org/) package, rather than the built-in R plotting (see [these videos](http://dgrtwo.github.io/RData/lesson2)).
+I have some experience teaching R programming (see, for instance, my [Introduction to the Tidyverse course](https://www.datacamp.com/courses/introduction-to-the-tidyverse)).
+One of the atypical choices I make is to start by teaching Hadley Wickham's [ggplot2](http://ggplot2.org/) package, rather than the built-in R plotting.

 Many times that I mention this choice to others involved in statistics education, they treat it like a mistake to teach a third-party package first- even if they themselves use ggplot2 for their own plotting.
 Many teachers suggest I'm overestimating their students: "No, see, my students are *beginners*...".
 If I push the point, they might insist I'm not understanding just how *much* of a beginner these students are, and emphasize they're looking to keep it *simple* and teach the *basics*, and that that students can get to the *advanced* methods later.
 The difference between basic plotting and ggplot2 is thus framed as